What Does ‘Evidence-Based Treatment Mean, Anyway?

 - The rehab rejects treatment methods that are not proven or may even harm the patient.

 In essence, evidence-based treatment means using techniques that have been scientifically studied, are proven effective and are standardized.
-(1) Examples of evidence-based methods include Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Eye Movement Desensitization and Reprocessing (EMDR).
+(1) Examples of evidence-based methods include Cognitive Behavioral Therapy (CBT), and Dialectical Behavioral Therapy (DBT).
 It may surprise you to know that attending Alcoholics Anonymous is also considered a part of evidence-based treatment too.
 While AA itself conducts no research into its members, numerous studies have shown the 12-step method and meeting attendance is effective.
 (2)(3).